 Features comparison: 1Password or Bitwarden

-- Cross-platform support for all major OS’ and web browsers
+- Cross-platform support – Works on all major operating systems and browsers.

 Importing/exporting passwords